Tech Giants Sued Over Biometric Privacy

 "In doing so, [the defendants] exposed Illinois residents and citizens to ongoing privacy risks within Illinois, knowing that [their] conduct would injure those residents and citizens within Illinois."

 The lawsuit against FaceFirst was filed in the Central District of California, while the complaint against Google parent Alphabet was brought in federal court in the Northern District of California.
-Suits against Amazon and Microsoft were filed in the Western District of Washington.
+The suit against Amazon and the suit against Microsoft were filed in the Western District of Washington.

 Vance and Janecyk brought a case against IBM earlier this year for allegedly breaking the same Illinois privacy law when they created the database.
 That case is pending in Illinois' federal district court.